 Mindfulness Will Heal Addiction

 Modern life is not always conducive to staying in the present moment, but as we are learning in the addiction field, the practice of mindfulness can bring greater joy into daily life and also help recovering addicts guard against relapse.
+The key to success is mindfulness training.

 It is not about apathy or suppression of feelings, but rather the freedom to experience the full range of feelings and strategically choose how to respond.
 Addiction is an automatic behavior used to escape difficult feelings or situations, whereas mindfulness involves a conscious and deliberate focus on difficult emotions as a way to disarm them and interrupt habitual patterns like drug or alcohol use.